styleguidist/react-styleguidist/.github/Issue_Template.md

 When something isn’t working for you, include a reproducible demo:
   1. Fork the example project: https://github.com/styleguidist/example
+  2. Update the react-styleguidist npm package.
-  2. Modify it to reproduce the issue.
+  3. Modify it to reproduce the issue.
-  3. Push to GitHub and paste the link here.
+  4. Push to GitHub and paste the link here.

 Most likely you’ll find an issue yourself, while creating a demo.